 When is the hiring season?
 September-November and January-March.

-Consulting branches hire in preparation for year-end projects and new contracts signed in Q1.
+Consulting branches acquisition in preparation for year-end projects and new contracts signed in Q1.
 The beginning of the year brings magnified demand for consultants as new budgets and strategic initiatives are rolled out.

-Fall is critical for hiring, especially for firms securing new clients for the holiday season or beginning planning cycles for the following year.
+Fall is critical for expansion, especially for firms securing new clients for the holiday season or beginning planning cycles for the following year.

 Avoid: Late December, when most consulting work slows down, and fewer positions are open.